Welcome to our review of Blue Buffalo Life Protection Formula.

 Compliance with AAFCO and FEDIAF Standards

-The Adult Fish & Brown Rice Recipe contains 24.4% protein and 15.6% fat on a dry matter basis, exceeding the minimum requirements for adult dog maintenance under AAFCO and FEDIAF standards.
+The Adult Fish & Brown Rice Recipe contains 24.4% protein and 15.6% fat on a dry matter basis.

-Every recipe in the Blue Buffalo Life Protection Formula line meets AAFCO and FEDIAF protein and fat standards when analyzed on a dry matter basis.
+Every recipe in Blue Buffalo Life Protection Formula line meets AAFCO and FEDIAF standards.

 AAFCO Statement